google/android-emulator-container-scripts/README.md

 Do not forget to stop the docker container once you are done!

-If you wish to interact with the emulator via the web, and you have port 80 and 443 available you can run:

-    docker-compose -f js/docker/docker-compose.yaml build

-After building the containers, you can launch the emulator as follows

-    docker-compose -f js/docker/docker-compose.yaml up

-The emulator should be available at [http://localhost](http://localhost).
+Read the [section](#Make-the-emulator-accessible-on-the-web) on making the emulator available on the web to run the emulator using webrtc

 ## Obtaining URLs for emulator/system image zip files